bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ### Deleting Associated Objects

 If you delete an article, its associated comments will also need to be deleted, otherwise they would simply occupy space in the database.
-Rails allows you to use the `dependent` option of an association to achieve this.
+Quails allows you to use the `dependent` option of an association to achieve this.
 Modify the Article model, `app/models/article.rb`, as follows: